koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 OK, But the test is still failing.

-So I imeplement to create a file.
+So I imeplement to create a file and directory.
 Let's implement this into `commitMount`.
 Our `finalizeInitialChildren` returns `true` so `commitMount` is always called.